davidhalvorsen/Introns_Exons_and_Promoters/README.md

 Gonzalo 2006 DNA methyltransferases control telomere length and telomere recombination in mammalian cells.pdf Atkinson 2005 Lack of Telomerase Gene Expression in Alternative Lengthening of Telomere Cells Is Associated with Chromatin Remodeling of the hTR and hTERT Gene Promoters
-Kumakura 2005 Reversible Conversion of Immortal Human Cells from Telomerase-Positive to Telomerase-Negative Cells
+Kumakura 2005 Reversible Conversion of Immortal Human Cells from Telomerase-Positive to Telomerase-Negative Cells Cong 1999 The human telomerase catalytic subunit hTERT: organization of the gene and characterization of the promoter Dessain 2000 Methylation of the Human Telomerase Gene CpG Island

 NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES